weaviate/weaviate-io/developers/weaviate/configuration/authentication.md

       AUTHENTICATION_OIDC_ISSUER: 'http://my-token-issuer/auth/realms/my-weaviate-usecase'

       # client_id (required unless skip_client_id_check is set to true) tells
-      # weaviate to check for a particular OAuth 2.0 client_id in the audience claim.
+      # Weaviate to check for a particular OAuth 2.0 client_id in the audience claim.
       # This is to prevent that a token which was signed by the correct issuer
-      # but never intended to be used with weaviate can be used for authentication.
+      # but never intended to be used with Weaviate can be used for authentication.
       #
       # For more information on what clients are in OAuth 2.0, see
       # https://tools.ietf.org/html/rfc6749#section-1.1
       AUTHENTICATION_OIDC_CLIENT_ID: 'my-weaviate-client'

-      # username_claim (required) tells weaviate which claim in the token to use for extracting
+      # username_claim (required) tells Weaviate which claim in the token to use for extracting
       # the username.
 The username will be passed to the authorization plugin.
       AUTHENTICATION_OIDC_USERNAME_CLAIM: 'email'